THIS IS ME…

 I was born downtown Vancouver, BC to ‘hippie’ parents and an older sister.
 I was born and raised vegetarian.
 My mother is British and my father is from Nova Scotia.
 After meeting on the side of the road on the island of Menorca in Spain, they eventually made their home on the West Coast and never looked back.

 I came alive as a child when lip syncing to the Pointer Sisters and Madonna in my living room with my sister.
 I loved playing dress up, acting, pretending and being totally out there!
 My passion was with the water, while swimming and challenging myself to see how long I could hold my breath or hold a handstand underwater.
-I used to love diving to the bottom of the pool only to springboard myself back up or dive for something that had sunk whether someone through it in on purpose or not.
-I loved anyone gave me attention, I loved attention as a child.
-In grade 3, I was cast as Peter Pan in Peter Pan and thus began my love affair with the arts and attention.
+I used to love diving to the bottom of the pool only to springboard myself back up or dive for something that had sunk whether someone threw it in on purpose or not.
+I loved anyone that gave me attention, I loved attention as a child.
+In grade 3, I was cast as Peter Pan in Peter Pan and thus began my love affair with the arts (and attention).

 As a child, my older sister never wanted me around.
 When she was 3.5 years old and my Mother went in to labour with me, my sister was given a chaperone, a pack of chiclets and a colouring book while in the hospital waiting room waiting for me to arrive.
 She remembers thinking ‘Why can’t I just be in the room?
 Why are they excluding me?’.
 So she sort of made it her mission to make sure I knew she didn’t want me around.
 She shared with me once that the first time she held me she was not in admiration rather disgust, she couldn’t wait to give me back and she wanted nothing to do with me.
 Later she would go on to try to convince me that I was adopted.
 She pried my fingers off of a ladder to our playhouse so that I couldn’t join her and my cousin.
 We argued and fought like cats and dogs constantly.
 It wasn’t until I was 14 and her 17 that we sort of became actual friends.
 Then she went off to college.

 One of the struggles at home growing up was that my Father travelled at least 50% of the time, sometimes more.
 Leaving my Mother alone with two daughters who couldn’t get along.
-My Mom wasn’t very social and didn’t have a lot of friends or family around to support her so she would often complain to my sister and I about the challenges and I in hindsight I think I may have taken that on at an early age and created a desire and longing to ‘fix’, this later showed up in my romantic relationships.
+My Mom wasn’t very social and didn’t have a lot of friends or family around to support her so she would often complain to my sister and I about the challenges and I, in hindsight, I think I may have taken that on at an early age and created a desire and longing to ‘fix’, this later showed up in my romantic relationships.

 I am super talented at relating to people.
 I can make friends and connections easily and with almost no effort.
 I’m starting to learn that I have a voice, that I can sing and that I may be a talented singer/songwriter.
 I used to be really good at smoking weed and partying - dancing, drinking, watching sunrises - although this talent has started to diminish over the years, it’s definitely a part of who I am.
-In October 2018 I went sober and have been so liberated by not needing anything, one of the most freeing feelings I have ever experienced.
+In October 2018 I went clean and sober and have been so liberated by not needing anything, one of the most freeing feelings I have ever experienced.

 My greatest gift is my compassion, my empathy and my ability to practice profound acceptance.
 I have an endless amount of energy for personal growth, my own or others.
 I have an endless amount of energy for intriguing, thought-provoking conversation.
 I have an endless amount of energy for music and all that goes with it - singing, dancing, listening.
-I’ve been told and I believe I am a really good Mum - I think that is a gift and a talent.
+I’ve been told and I believe, I am a really good Mum - I think that is a gift and a talent.
 I don’t necessarily have an endless amount of energy for it though and find it is also my biggest source of growth through challenge.

-What I wouldn’t want anyone to know about me and what I’ve carried the most shame about my life goes back to when I was 18 I started dating a guy that I would end up spending 2.5 years with.
-In that relationship he told me that he’d murdered 2 people.
-Well, he had shot 2 people and in fact never found out if the first victim had survived the gunshot or not.
+What I wouldn’t want anyone to know about me and what I’ve carried the most shame about my life goes back to when I was 18 and I started dating a guy that I would end up spending 2.5 years with.
+During our relationship he told me that he’d shot 2 people and in fact never found out if the victims had survived the gunshots or not.
 He grew up in the projects and was from a single-mom, immigrant home.
 They were gang related shootings.
 I always wondered if I should have tried to create justice for those victims knowing what I knew.
 Though other than his word, I had no proof or further insight.
 When I was 19 I got pregnant with this man’s baby.
 I contemplated whether or not to keep it for about 15 minutes and was so clear and certain that I would have an abortion and I did.
 2 years later, I repeated this same mistake, I got pregnant with this man’s baby again!
 I thought how stupid of me to have made the same mistake twice.
 Why hadn’t I learned from the first experience?
 I had another abortion.
 I was laid up on the couch for two weeks after that, fading in to a smoke cloud of marijuana.
-I was so emotional I remember the World Wildlife Federation having an infomercial and I was so saddened and moved from the show that I called in and started donating $20/month.
+I was so emotional I remember the World Wildlife Federation having an infomercial on TV and I was so saddened and moved from the show that I called in and started donating $20/month.
 I was so depressed.
 I finally got up the courage and stepped out of that relationship, never to return.
 This evoked a strength in me that I didn’t know I had.
 I’ve done a lot of work around the abortions, it’s still hard sometimes.
-What was also deeply painful was when through coaching, I realized I had been unconsciously calling myself a murderer for 15 years!
+What was also deeply painful was when, through coaching, I realized I had been unconsciously calling myself a murderer for 15 years!
 I’ve stopped doing that now and I accept my choices and all the darkness and all the beauty that has arisen from them.

 The dark side of my brilliant gifts are that I am an escapist.
 I avoid, run, hide, medicate, retreat, withdraw, shut down, close off and basically just leave some times.
-Times when things are challenging, times when things are hard, times when I know another will hurt or I will hurt.
+Times when things are challenging, times when things are hard, times when I know another will hurt or I will hurt another.
 I numb out.
-I drink, I smoke and I used to do a lot of drugs.
+I used to drink, I used to smoke and I used to do a lot of drugs.
 The dark sides of my gifts are that I don’t have to nurture myself if I’m nurturing others.
 By being so out there and such a people person I sometimes miss the value in being still, slowing down, listening and receiving.
 I barely let myself receive.
 I have unconscious gender bias’.
 I have unconscious bias about a lot of things in this world.
 I come from privilege and abundance and yet sometimes still find ways to ‘struggle’.

 If I was given a billion dollars (after all the shopping, new homes, private jets and vacations) I would use the money to create a facility (and later franchise it) where homeless could come, live, work, play, rehab and create new lives.
 I would invest in renewable resources, automation, sustainability and anything else that would pay homage and rejuvenate mother earth.
-I would open (and later franchise) organic, healthy fast food - drive throughs and all.
+I would open (and later franchise) organic, healthy fast food - drive-throughs and all.
 I would mainstream sustainable, healthy and local eating in a fast food world.